-As shown in Column (1), the coefficient a_1 continues to be positively significant (value = 0.003) but insignificant.
-The interaction coefficient a_3 is also positive and insignificant.
-Therefore, there is no evidence of a substitution effect in the sample of firms that have the strongest incentives to manage their earnings.
+As shown in Column (1), the coefficient $a_1$ continues to be positively significant (value = 0.110) at the 10% level.
+However, the interaction coefficient $a_3$ is positive but insignificant.
+Therefore, while insider trading restrictions increases real activities earnings management, there is no evidence of a substitution effect in the sample of firms that are suspected to have the strongest incentives to manage their earnings.

-In contrast, the coefficient a_1 is positively significant (value = 0.005) and the interaction coefficient a_3 is negatively significant (value = -0.025) in Column (2).
-These findings suggest that the insider trading restrictions is positively associated with the incentives to switch from accruals to real activities earnings management, only in the sub-sample of firms which are not suspected to have strong earnings management incentives (ie, SUSPECT = 0).
+In contrast, the coefficient $a_1$ is positively significant (value = 0.044) and the interaction coefficient $a_3$ is negatively significant (value = -0.026) in Column (2).
+These findings suggest that the insider trading restrictions plays a reinforcing role on the substitution effect from accruals to real activities earnings management, only in the sub-sample of firms which are not suspected to have strong earnings management incentives (ie, SUSPECT = 0).